ChandaLab/DISC/docs/Manual.md

 Trajectories can be selected by pressing the up arrow or click the "select" button in the GUI.
 This will add a field to the rois structure (see [input data formats](#data_format_input)) to be indexed by further analysis by DISC.
 For example, ROI #24 has a low signal-to-noise ratio and you may not be confident in the analysis results, unlike ROI #22 which has a very high signal-to-noise.
 Therefore, you may want to Select ROI #24 and Unselect ROI #22 for further analysis.

-By default, all traces are "Unselected" (`data.rois(1,1).status = 0`).
+By default, all traces are "Unselected" (i.e. `data.rois(1,1).status = 0`).
 Once traces are selected, you can navigated between only the selected traces using "," or "." on the keyboard or by clicking "Next Selected (>)"  or "Prev Selected (<)" in the GUI.

 <a id="analyzing_disco_filtering"></a>
 ### Automatic filtering